 One of the subtle aspects behind every average writer is that their content looks “flat.”

 That is, when they describe an idea, they do it without playing with the “dimensions” of your imagination.
 Those dimensions are your senses.

 When you engage the senses, you add a layer of complexity to your content; like the subtle flavors of a fancy coffee or wine, it lets your readers enjoy your content in a way they’ll have a hard time explaining.

-They’ll simply like it without being able to point out what it is they like.
+They will simply like it without being able to point out what it is they want.
 You’ll know what it is, I’ll know what it is, but we’ll keep that as our secret, shall we? 😉

 Exercise #3: Play with the Five Senses

 Newton is considered the greatest physicist ever to walk on Earth.

 (If you don’t believe me, look at the famous “Be Have a Badass Over Here” Neil deGrasse Tyson’s video, where he explains why he was the greatest.
 Just sayin’ ¯(ツ)/¯)

 Whatever the case, Newton was also a pretty humble man.
 When he wrote to a friend of his about his jaw-dropping discoveries, he said: “If I have seen further it is by standing on the shoulders of Giants.”